 Import and preferential origin

 Do you import products or parts from a country that has a trade arrangement with the EU?
 And do you not want to pay import duties?
-An important part of this import process is preferential origin.
+Then your import goods must meet the rules of preferential origin.
 Find out more.

 What is a trade agreement?